MSCI-245-S20/MySQL-What_is_a_database/.guides/content/Ordering-table-queries-c0f6.md

 7 rows in set (0.00 sec)
 ```

+The `ASC` means ASCENDING (from A to Z).
+If we want to order from Z to A, that is DESCENDING order, or `DESC` in SQL.

 Do you have what it takes to complete a challenge on ordering and limiting database queries?
 Go to the next section.